Minimal $SU(5)$ GUTs with vectorlike fermions: Case study: VLFs

 where we plug the experimental central values of the PMNS parameters from NuFIT 5.2\ \cite{Esteban:2020cvm, NUFIT} into $V_\textrm{PMNS}^\textrm{exp}$.
 The phases $e^{i\beta_1^\nu}$, $e^{i\beta_2^\nu}$ denote the Majorana phases, while the phases $e^{i\eta_1^\nu}$, $e^{i\eta_2^\nu}$, $e^{i\eta_3^\nu}$ are unphysical and thus set to zero.
 In Eqs.\ \eqref{eq:VPMNS_4x5}-\eqref{eq:UN_3x3} the indices $i,j,k$ run from 1 to 3, the indices $a,b,c$ run from 1 to 4 and the indices $l,m,n$ run from 1 to 5.

-In summary, to parametrize the fermion mass matrices we use the 3 mass parameters $m_i$, the 6 angles $\theta_i^{D,E}$, the 9 phases in $M_D$ and $M_E$, the four phases $\beta_1^u$, $\beta_2^u$, $\beta_1^\nu$, $\beta_2^\nu$, and the light neutrino mass $m_{\nu_1}$.
-Additional parameters of the model are the GUT scale $M_\textrm{GUT}$, the unified gauge coupling $\alpha_\textrm{GUT}$, the masses of the intermediate scale fields $\phi_8$, $\phi_1$, $T$, $L_4+\overline{L}_4$, $d^c_4+\overline{d^c_4}$, $\Delta_1$, $\Delta_3$, $\Delta_6$, and the triplet Higgs vev $v_\Delta$.
-Taking proton decay and flavor violation constraints into account these parameters are fitted to the down-type quark and charged lepton masses $m_d$, $m_s$, $m_b$, $m_e$, $m_\mu$, $m_b$, and to the SM gauge couplings $g_1$, $g_2$, $g_3$, while also ensuring perturbativity of all Yukawa couplings.
-The remaining experimental values, namely the up-type quark masses, the CKM and PMNS parameters as well as the neutrino mass squared differences are automatically accounted for.
+In summary, to parametrize the fermion mass matrices we use the three mass parameters $m_i$, the six angles $\theta_i^{D,E}$, the nine phases in $M_D$ and $M_E$, the four phases $\beta_1^u$, $\beta_2^u$, $\beta_1^\nu$, $\beta_2^\nu$, and the light neutrino mass $m_{\nu_1}$.
+Additional parameters of the model are the GUT scale $M_\textrm{GUT}$, the unified gauge coupling $\alpha_\textrm{GUT}$, the masses of the intermediate scale fields $\phi_8$, $\phi_1$, $T$, $L_4+\overline{L}_4$, $d^c_4+\overline{d^c_4}$, $\Delta_1$, $\Delta_3$, $\Delta_6$, and the triplet Higgs VEV $v_\Delta$.
+Taking proton decay and flavor violation constraints into account, these parameters are fitted to the down-type quark and charged lepton masses $m_d$, $m_s$, $m_b$, $m_e$, $m_\mu$, $m_b$, and to the SM gauge couplings $g_1$, $g_2$, $g_3$, while also ensuring perturbativity of all Yukawa couplings.
+The remaining experimental values, namely the up-type quark masses, the CKM and PMNS parameters, as well as the neutrino mass squared differences are automatically accounted for.
 Note that in order to find a benchmark point with a good fit, not all input parameters need to be varied.
 In particular, fixed values can be assigned to all phases as well as to the light neutrino mass $m_{\nu_1}$.

-In the fitting procedure, we compute the 2-loop running of the gauge couplings from the GUT scale down to the Z scale as discussed in Section\ \ref{sec:gauge coupling unification}.
+In the fitting procedure, we compute the two-loop running of the gauge couplings from the GUT scale down to the Z scale as discussed in Section\ \ref{sec:gauge coupling unification}.
 The gauge couplings are then fitted to their low energy values that we take from\ \cite{Antusch:2013jca}.
-The fermion masses and mixings, on the other hand, are for simplification directly fitted at the GUT scale to their corresponding high energy values which are provided in\ \cite{Babu:2016bmy}.
+The fermion masses and mixings, on the other hand, are for simplicity directly fitted at the GUT scale to their corresponding high energy values, which were provided in\ \cite{Babu:2016bmy}.
+For the experimental bounds on flavor violation and nucleon decay we use the values given in Tables\ \ref{tab:flavor_violation} and\ \ref{tab:nucleon_decay}, respectively.
 We then compute the $\chi^2$-function summing over the individual pulls $\chi_i^2$ for all observables $i$.
 For the PMNS observables $\theta_{23}^\textrm{PMNS}$ and $\delta^\textrm{PMNS}$ we use the exact $\chi_i^2$ provided by NuFIT 5.2\ \cite{Esteban:2020cvm, NUFIT}.
 For all other observables $i$, we compute the pull $\chi_i^2$ via